tgen/lumosVar2/README.md

 The output will be written to \<BAMLIST\>.guessSex.txt.
 The last line of the output contains the sexList for the yaml file

-- Normal metrics is run using the [runNormalMetrics.py](scripts/runNormalMetrics.py)
+- Normal metrics is run using the [runNormalMetrics.py](scripts/runNormalMetrics.py).
+It takes two input arguments, the yaml and the chromosome.
+It needs to be run separately on each chromosome.
->python runNormalMetrics.py controlsConfig.yaml
+>python runNormalMetrics.py controlsConfig.yaml 21